 Hello!
-I'm a 3rd year doctoral student in the Botany Department studying the genetic controls of root growth variance in the model plant, Arabidopsis thaliana.
+I'm a 4th year PhD student in the Botany Department studying the genetic controls of root growth variance in the model plant, Arabidopsis thaliana.
 When I'm not doing research I enjoy reading, a brisk jog, and rolling in flowers.
 I'm looking forward to serving y'all this year!

 My training and background is in agronomy and engineering.
 I worked for the USDA for 5 years.
 However, for the last 15 years I have been studying grad students and faculty as an IVCF staffworker.
 My wife, Julie, and I have two boys, Erik and Hans.
 We live on the near west side not far from the UW.
 Besides my interest & commitment to seeing 'thy kingdom come and thy will be done' at UW, I enjoy reading, travel, construction, theology, fabrication, anything with a motor, history, literature, bikes, hiking, canoeing, the Terrace with friends, etc. You get the idea.